-- Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus - Enhance / Activate the Quad while Reinforcing the Academic Core - Embrace, Protect, and Enhance the Arboretum and Natural Setting - Respect and Enhance the Campus Ecology - Provide new programmed activities for students
+- 5: Enhance the Interior / Exterior connections while Creating a Sense of Place Throughout Campus - 6: Enhance / Activate the Quad while Reinforcing the Academic Core - 7: Embrace, Protect, and Enhance the Arboretum and Natural Setting - 8: Respect and Enhance the Campus Ecology - 10(b): Provide new programmed activities for students placement of Cofrin Technology & Education Center and elimination of concourse tunnels allows for direct entry into the Quad from Rose Hall, Mary Ann Cofrin Hall, and Instructional Services.
+Logical pathways connecting academic buildings across the Quad encourage students, staff, faculty, and visitors to go outside.
+Zones within the Quad are conducive to patio seating, group gatherings, and year-round events.

-Open Lawns: Quad, Phoenix Park, Viking Park
+Open Lawns: Quad, Phoenix Park, Main Entrance Drive Park

 The terrain which currently reins in the Quad is all manmade, built up to cover concourse tunnels or adhere to building level changes.
 By opening the northern entry from the performing arts wing and shifting learning streets to outdoor pathways, the Quad is fully accessible without having to enter a building.
-The placement of Cofrin Technology & Education Center and elimination of concourse tunnels allows for direct entry into the Quad from Rose Hall, Mary Ann Cofrin Hall, and Instructional Services.
-Logical pathways connecting academic buildings across the Quad encourage students, staff, faculty, and visitors to go outside.
-Zones within the Quad are conducive to patio seating, group gatherings, and year-round events.
+The

 The layout of Phoenix Park was taken into account as part of the Housing master plan equally to the placement of new residence halls.
 Phoenix Park is envisioned as an interactive space for the student body, effectively an outdoor extension of the meeting and lounge space provided in the University Union.
 Athletic fields are maintained in their existing location in the southeast quadrant of campus.

-The Viking House remains in its current location, but becomes the anchor for Viking Park at the connection to Phoenix Innovation Park from the heart of campus.
+The Viking House remains in its current location, but becomes the anchor for a proposed park along Main Entrance Drive at the connection to Phoenix Innovation Park from the heart of campus.
 Lower, cleaner landscaping in this park allows for expansive views from Main Entrance Drive and creates view corridors to the bay from Cofrin Technology & Education Center.